vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 Workspace ONE Access can significally reduce the amount of username/password prompts your users endure by leveraging Certificate Authentication.
 Workspace ONE UEM includes built-in CA functionality that Workspace ONE Access can leverage to generate and validate user-based certificates on the fly.
 To enable this functionality, you'll need to do the following:

-1. In the UEM Console, navigate to *Groups & Settings > All Settings > System > Enterprise Integration > VMware Identity Manager > Configuration
+1. In the UEM Console, navigate to *Groups & Settings > All Settings > System > Enterprise Integration > Workspace ONE Access > Configuration
 2. Enable certificate provisioning and export the issuer certificate.
 3. In the Workspace ONE Access console, navigate to *Identity & Access Managememnt > Authentication Methods* and edit the *Certificate (Cloud Deployment)* option.
 4. **Enable** the certificate adapter.
 For *Root and Intermediate CA certificates*, click **Select File** and upload the Issuer Certificate you downloaded from the UEM console.
 Change the User Identifier Search Order to **upn | email | subject** and click **Save**.